-Eating your way through Vegas is a tough feat.
+Eating your way through all the food in Vegas is a tough feat.
 I think I read somewhere if you ate 3 meals a day in a different restaurant/cafe/bar each time on The Strip it would take something ridiculous like 421 years to complete.
 So when we say there’s the choice of anything we mean it!

 We’ve eaten in a lot of different restaurants in Vegas and before we go we have a list of places we’d like to try based on recommendations or places we’ve seen online and think will fall into our remit of great food at good prices.